 - Before (and after) everything else, remember to not lose cool.
 Stay confident and stay relaxed, it is a test of your efficiency and an individual loses the aforementioned when he/she is stressed or anxious.

 Now Lets Look at Section wise marks distribution and SNAP 2021 exam paper pattern:

 - There is no sectional cut-off for the SNAP exam, also the student can choose the sequence of sections as per their preference.

-- The total number of questions has reduced from 130 to 110.
+- The total number of questions has reduced to 60 questions.

 - The section-wise distribution of marks changes due to the change in the marking scheme which is explained in detail below.